Jeffvos/gh-follow-bot/README.md

 This bot is going through the curent users Github following list and start following users they are following.

 # Loading bar
-per every followed user a list will be created with following users, based on this a progress bar will aprear.
+per every followed user a list will be created with following users, based on this a progress bar will appear.

 # Env variables
 make sure the following enviroment variables are available: